-Applicants must meet the entry requirements for admission to the Doctor of Philosophy program as outlined in the Charles Sturt University Admissions Policy.
+Applicants must meet the entry requirements for admission to the Doctor of Philosophy program as outlined in the Charles Sturt University Admissions Procedure.
 Candidates must provide the following evidence to demonstrate that they are an experienced researcher with a significant historical record of refereed publications of doctoral standard:

 - the publications (which may include books and non-print materials) that will be included in the submission presented for examination;

 - any information on the quality and citations of the publications to be included in the submission;

 - a statement making clear the applicant's contribution to all jointly-authored publications;

 - a statement from the co-authors of any jointly-authored publications confirming the extent of the applicant's contribution to these publications;

 - the names of two persons who are able to provide academic references relevant to the proposed PhD candidature.